Failure Is The Unpleasant Wrapper Around A Fresh Picked Growth Opportunity

 - restorecounselingAZ

 What we have is now.
 I believe all of us have likely felt like a failure, or felt that we have failed at some point in our lives.
-Depending on the magnitude of the perceived failure, relates often to how much we beat ourselves up about it, and have difficulty getting the distance from it and perspective we need to heal and grow.
+The magnitude of the perceived failure tends to relate to how much we beat ourselves up about it.
+And this can make it difficult to get the distance from it and perspective we need to heal and grow.

 Failure can be so sticky.
 It calls you back just when you start to crawl your way out of feeling bad about it.
-Yet somehow these iterations of crawling and being sucked back, advancing a bit further and being pulled back again, moving forward once more- is often the process of us healing from it.
+Yet somehow these iterations of crawling out of it then being sucked back, advancing a bit further and being pulled back again, moving forward once more- is often the process of us healing from it.

 Comments